Everything Coming To Netflix March 2020

 Oh, March.
 The month I’m convinced will start showing the first signs of spring but never does.
 Luckily, Netflix has a whole new crop of movies and TV shows to distract me from my lingering SAD.
 Specifically, the streaming service is being generous with its rom-coms, bringing feel-good romps like Ghosts of Girlfriends Past, He’s Just Not That Into You, and Valentine’s Day straight to your screen.
-And, as always, there’s an overwhelming amount of Netflix original content also arriving, but here are the major ones you need to know: the third season of Elite and On My Block are landing in the middle of the month, and if you liked The Circle, a Brazilian version is coming your way as well.
+And, as always, there’s an overwhelming amount of Netflix original content also arriving, but here are the major ones you need to know: The third season of Elite and On My Block are landing in the middle of the month, and if you liked The Circle, a Brazilian version is coming your way as well.

 Other TV shows include Search Party, season 3 of Ozark, and a tasty new season of Ugly Delicious.
 Twitter better also get ready for some movies and documentaries that are about to spark a lot of talking, like Lil Peep: Everybody’s Everything and Guilty, a film about a girlfriend navigating another woman’s rape accusation against her boyfriend.